tejasnsalvi/Java-Concurrency/README.md

 # Java-Concurrency
 Java multithreading and concurrency control examples with real life application and use cases

+## What is Multithreading?
+   </br> 1.Writing non-blocking code by running a task on a separate thread than the main application thread.
+         2.This way, your main thread does not block/wait for the completion of the task and it can execute other tasks in parallel.

 Various ways to do multithreading

 ### 1.How to do multithreading using inner class and executor service